-To hold in as much natural water as possible a mulch such as Gro-Sure Smart Ground Cover spread over the soil will also create an attractive surface that will also suppress weeds.
+To hold in as much natural water as possible a mulch of Gro-Sure Smart ground cover spread over the soil will also create an attractive surface that will also suppress weeds.

 Regularly deadhead flowering plants such as dahlias, roses and penstemon to encourage a display of colour into early autumn.

 Prune summer flowering shrubs once they have finished blooming.

 Don’t forget to prune your wisteria after flowering by removing all the whippy side-shoots from the main branch framework to about 20cm from their base.

 - Keep ponds and water features topped up.

 - Watering - particularly containers and new plants, preferably with recycled water or stores rainwater.

 - Harvest vegetables regularly as they become ready to promote new growth.